samathaluca/fallen/README.md

 ### about_us.html
 Information and links
+Modal triggered on click of dig deeper button.

 ## Future features
 I became aware of the phenomenon of scope creep during project development.